agcom/quadtree/README.md

 3. Run the application.

-	> You need to invoke the gradle `run` task to get the application running.
+	> You need to invoke the Gradle `run` task to get the application running.
 	>
-	> You can use the pre-made **gradle scripts** even if you don't have the required gradle bundle installed.
+	> You can use the pre-made **Gradle scripts** even if you don't have the required Gradle bundle installed.
 	>
 	> - On Linux,
 	>